-When talking about functionality, it’s super user-friendly: based on drag-and-drop approach, dynamic content, math functions and animations.
+When talking about functionality, it’s super user-friendly: based on a drag-and-drop approach, dynamic content, math functions, and animations.
 You also can easily share your work with colleagues with a click of a button.

 Balsamiq is kinda no bells and whistles solutions.
 It helps create wireframes fast and smart.
 Coding or learning is barely needed with this one.

 This tool is more focused on the UX designer’s needs, even though it has enterprise-level subscription plans.

 It’s also easily integrated with JIRA Cloud, Google Drive, Atlassian Confluence Cloud, etc.

 Balsamiq has been really popular among technology market leaders like Cisco, Adobe, Tesla, and Apple.